Azure/azure-sdk-for-net/sdk/eventhub/Azure.Messaging.EventHubs/samples/Sample11_MockingClientTypes.md

         It.IsAny<CancellationToken>()))
     .Returns(mockReturn());

 // This sets up the consumer client to return a mocked set of partition Ids.
+Since GetPartitionIdsAsync is often
+// used in conjunction with ReadEventsFromPartitionAsync, it may be useful for applications to mock both.

 string[] consumerPartitions = new string[] { "0", "1" };